abstractednoah/timer/README.md

 If in a tmux session, then the remaining duration is saved to the `$TMUX_TIMER` variable of the global tmux environment; do with this variable what you want (see `man tmux` for details).
-For instance, the author of this fork has the following line in his tmux configuation:
+For instance, the author of this fork has the following line in his tmux configuration:

     set -ga status-right "#{?TMUX_TIMER,⏲ #{TMUX_TIMER} ,}"